martinluedtke/martinluedtke.github.io/_pages/about.md

   - /about.html
 ---

+I am a guest researcher at the Max Planck Institute for Mathematics, Bonn.
-I am a postdoctoral researcher in the group of Steffen Müller at the University of Groningen, Netherlands.
+Until January 2025 I was a postdoc in the group of Steffen Müller at the University of Groningen, Netherlands.

 ### Research interests